plone/training/docs/plone-deployment/plone-stack.md

 Explore the intricate components of the Plone stack, tailored for deploying a modern Plone 6 site with a ReactJS-powered frontend.
 For deployments focusing on Plone Classic UI with server-side HTML rendering, the frontend component is excluded.
-This guide won’t cover the integration of a web accelerator or the setup of an edge caching service.
+This guide won't cover the integration of a web accelerator or the setup of an edge caching service.

 ## Components of the Plone Stack